Enterprise

 Duplicate efforts: Without cross-team visibility, multiple teams may investigate or fix the same issue independently, wasting engineering time.

-One platform, many workflows
+One unified bug tracking platform, many QA workflows

 The solution isn't to force every team into the same rigid process — that kills autonomy and slows teams down.
 Instead, use a platform that supports multiple workflows under one roof.